The story of my website design (and some tips to help you create a beautiful DIY online home for your business and creative work)

 Usually, in the beginning stages of our business, we are still experimenting and figuring things out.
 If you are multifaceted, you may be figuring out what to focus your business on.
 You may be feeling into who your audience truly is.
 You may be experimenting with different offerings and services.

-For me, I really enjoy playing with different graphics, visuals and words, and my website has very much been a space of experimentation and slow evolution (much like my business).
+For me, I really enjoy playing with different graphics, visuals and words, and my website has very much been a space of experimentation and slow evolution.

 That being said, I always knew that my website was going to be the centre point of my business.
 As much as I talk about the importance of the intangible and unseen in my feminine healing work, I also love the beauty of being able to ground things- and a website is a beautiful grounding mechanism for our ideas and creativity, as it requires that we bring our vision, business, ideas, message and creative work into tangible expression, for others to experience and deepen into.